 We have blog posts going back into 2015 when we started our full-time foreign missionary journey as a family.
 We are currently living and serving in Kenya.
-We hope you enjoy the blog and make sure to visit the archive or to look back at the almost 300 blog posts we have.
+We hope you enjoy the blog and make sure to visit the archive or to look back at the almost 200 blog posts we have.
 May God bless you and your family!

 Years ago, when I found myself struggling to understand the difference between "sacrifice" and "suffering", I sought counsel with a priest who explained it quite simply; sacrifices are those intentional acts of love that we choose to make, while suffering is something that we endure as we deal with life's hardships.
 He spoke about the difference between the hardships resulting from human sinfulness and those that we face when the natural world follows the scientific rules that God established at the dawn of creation.
 I listened attentively as the priest explained the spiritual necessity of making sacrifices, and encouraged me to thank the Lord in advance for any opportunity that I would have to suffer in this lifetime.
 I left satisfied with my new understanding and felt inspired to modify the age-old saying "when the going gets tough, the tough get going" to somehow include Jesus so that I wouldn't forget to invite Him into my difficult moments.